dippy-dipper/cdaudio-winmm/README.md

 - MciSendString improvements copied from ogg-winmm.
 - AuxVolume control enabled. (should use in-game volume sliders.
 Manual volume override available for problematic cases)
 - SetCurrentDirectory fix for cdaudioplr.exe when started from winmm.dll.

-Limitations:
-- Plays only single tracks which is fine most of the time but causes problems if the game issues a single "from -> to" command to play multiple tracks.
-- All tracks are reported as 1 minutes long.
-This may cause issues if a game relies on an accurate response for the track length query in order to determine when the track has finished playing.
-- The wrapper can not handle a situation where a game uses the MCI API to also play video files.
-In this case you will likely see a black screen or an error message.

 0.3 changes:
 - mp3/wav support